 Buckley Law provides counsel for clients desiring to have charitable impact in their estates or their businesses.
 We also advise nonprofit organizations on how to maximize their ministry or organization’s impact with clients who are charitably inclined.
 Our nonprofit work also includes filing IRS Form 1023 for certifying the nonprofit status of a new charity.
 We have done numerous 1023s, and have been successful in every application to the Internal Revenue Service.

-- Clients that want to avoid or defer capital gains on the sale of property.
+- Clients that want to avoid or defer capital gains on the sale of real (land) or personal (closely-held stocks, stuff) property.

 - Clients that want to obtain a charitable income tax deduction for a gift of property, but continue to receive income from the property for their life or the joint lives of spouses.